 What countries are currently allowed to travel to Sint Maarten?

 Sint Maarten is continuously monitoring global developments to ensure the safety of their visitors and citizens.
-Currently, citizens of the United States, Canada, Europe, and the Caribbean (Saba, Sint Eustatius, Bonaire, Curaçao, Aruba, Anguilla, St. Barthelemy, Martinique, Guadeloupe, St. Kitts, Nevis, St. Lucia, Antigua, Barbuda, British Virgin Islands, and Dominica) are allowed to travel to Sint Maarten.
+Currently, citizens of the United States, Canada, the United Kingdom, Europe, and the Caribbean (Saba, Sint Eustatius, Anguilla, St. Barthelemy, Martinique, Guadeloupe, St. Kitts, Nevis, St. Lucia, Antigua, Barbuda, British Virgin Islands, and Dominica) are allowed to travel to Sint Maarten.
+As of April 5, 2021 until further notice, ONLY residents of Sint Maarten, Sint Martin, Saba and St. Eustatius will be permitted to return from Aruba, Curaçao, and Bonaire to Sint Maarten.
 Dates for Latin America and other countries will be announced soon.

 Where can I find a testing location in the United States?

-If you are traveling from the U.S., a COVID-19 (PCR or Antigen) test is required before traveling to Sint Maarten.
-For assistance with finding a location where testing is available within a 120- or 72-hour period*, visit www.rapidtesttravel.com.
+If you are traveling from the U.S., a negative COVID-19 RT-PCR test is required and the test must be based on a nasal and oral swab issued at most 120 hours before departure of the last direct flight to St. Maarten; or a negative COVID-19 antigen test is required and the test must be based on a nasal and oral swab issued at most 48 hours before departure of the last direct flight to St. Maarten.
+For assistance with finding a location where testing is available, visit www.rapidtesttravel.com.
 To find a testing location, enter the state you reside in and choose your preferred testing facility.

 The U.S. Department of Health & Human Services has also provided a resource for finding testing locations in your state at Community Based Testing Sites.
 In addition, you can search “COVID-19 TESTING SITE” on Google for local testing locations.